 Include a corner pantry.
 This red kitchen has an open shelving unit filled with pantry supplies that are both useful and decorative.

-Dial away wall cabinets in a paler colour.
-Base units in rich colours work well when teamed with white or light upper cabinets, so as not to oversaturate a space.
+Dial away wall cabinets in a paler color.
+Base units in rich colors work well when teamed with white or light upper cabinets, so as not to oversaturate a space.